 8. How long does it take to launch a new product or product variation?

 The Time to Market or Speed to Innovation in engineering or high-tech industries can dictate failure or success in today's rapidly changing global markets.
-Besides struggeling with commercialization resources needed to conduct market opportunity assessments, scale-up production or train employees, manufacturers' sales are notoriously slower to include new products into proposals.
-Sales team often limit themselves to the most well-known products when catalogs consist of hundreds of products already.
+Besides struggling with commercialisation, resources needed to conduct market opportunity assessments, scale-up production or train employees, manufacturers' sales are notoriously slower to include new products into proposals.
+Sales teams often limit themselves to the most well-known products when catalogs consist of hundreds or thousands of products already.
 When choosing a CPQ solution to automate this crucial part of the sales process, an in-depth analysis of the capabilities to add or modify product and configuration models needs to be performed.
 The ROI of product innovation will be closely linked to the time to market.

 9. Is your business missing out on revenue from up- and cross sales?